cookieshq/cookieshq-rails-template/README.md

 12. [ ] Add default config for database_cleaner
 13. [ ] Add default config for formulaic
 14. [ ] Add default config for vcr
-15. [ ] Add default config for guard-rspec
+15. [x] Add default config for guard-rspec
-16. [ ] Remove warnings thrown by html2haml when converting devise templates.
+16. [x] Remove warnings thrown by html2haml when converting devise templates.
-12. [ ] Fix the spring binstubs call after bundling that makes git status go dirty after using the template.
+17. [-] Fix the spring binstubs call after bundling that makes git status go dirty after using the template.
 (Rails 4.2 will provide [how to fix this](https://github.com/rails/rails/issues/16292))
+18. [x] Change letter_opener for mailcatcher
+19. [x] Install Capistrano only if user won't use Heroku